Hiking In Neon Crotchless Fishnet Bodystockings Should be Mandatory Therapy for the Fearful Among us – a PictorialBy Zoe Brock

 A few days ago I decided to put a stop to it.

 A wise woman I know gave me the gift of a beautiful and clear metaphor “…If you were planning a trip to, say… Thailand… would you spend the whole time worrying about getting home safe?
 Or would you just go and enjoy the adventure?”
+People prefer to buy ar-15 pistols when they go on hikes for their safety in woods.

 The answer was easy and it applies to everything in my life.
 My love, my work, my creativity, my soul.